constellant/dpSlate/source/two_column.md

     ```
 ```

-Code samples are an important way of communicating how to use an API.  dpSlate does an excellent job of handling code samples in multiple languages simultaneously through the use of the tabbed sample code panel on the right hand side.
+Code samples are an important way of communicating how to use an API.
+DevNet Slate does an excellent job of handling code samples in multiple languages simultaneously through the use of the tabbed sample code panel on the right hand side.

 ## Inserting Large Code Samples